-Section 5.R.1: Financial Recovery Plans: If the School is notified by the Commissioner of Education that Financial Recovery Plan is required, the School must file a detailed Financial Recovery Plan with the Sponsor within thirty (30) days after receipt of such notice.
-Failure to timely submit a Financial Recovery Plan within a reasonable time following a finding of financial emergency constitutes good cause to terminate this Charter.
-The Financial Recovery Plan submitted by the School to the Sponsor and the Commissioner of Education in response to a finding of financial emergency pursuant to Section 218.503, Florida Statutes, must address the specific audit findings and must also show how the School will meet its current and future obligations and be a financially viable entity within the time period specified in the approved Financial Recovery Plan.
-Each financial recovery plan will be prepared in accordance with guidelines established by the Florida Department of Education and shall prescribe actions that will resolve or prevent the condition(s) that constitute a financial emergency.
+Section 5.P.1: Financial Recovery Plans: If the School is found to be in a state of financial emergency by a certified public accountant or auditor, the School must file a detailed Financial Recovery Plan with the Sponsor within thirty (30) calendar days after receipt of the audit.
+Failure to timely submit a Financial Recovery Plan following a finding of financial emergency constitutes good cause to terminate this Charter.
+The Financial Recovery Plan submitted by the School to the Sponsor in response to a finding of financial emergency pursuant to Section 218.503, Florida Statutes, must address the specific audit findings and must also show how the School will meet its current and future obligations and be a financially viable entity within the time period specified in the approved Financial Recovery Plan.
+Each financial recovery plan will be prepared in accordance with guidelines established by the FLDOE and shall prescribe actions that will resolve or prevent the condition(s) that constitute a financial emergency.
 The Financial Recovery Plan must specify dollar amounts or cost cuts, cost avoidance, and/or realistic revenue projections that will allow the School to correct the condition(s) that caused the School to be found in a state of financial emergency.
 The Financial Recovery Plan must include appropriate supporting documentation.
 The Financial Recovery Plan will be subject to review and oversight.
 The Commissioner of Education may require and approve a Financial Recovery Plan pursuant to Section 218.503, Florida Statutes.
 In such instances, the School's Governing Board shall be responsible for implementing any Financial Recovery Plan.
 In the event of a finding of financial emergency and submission of an acceptable Financial Recovery Plan pursuant to Section 218.503, Florida Statutes, the School shall provide periodic financial reports to the School's governing board and the Sponsor in a format sufficient to monitor progress toward achieving the Financial Recovery Plan.
 Failure to provide such periodic progress reports may constitute good cause for termination of this Charter.
 The Sponsor may choose to non-renew or terminate this Charter if the School fails to correct the deficiencies in a Financial Recovery Plan within one (1) year or if the School exhibits one (1) or more financial emergency conditions for two (2) consecutive years.
-If any Financial Recovery Plan submitted by the School is not properly implemented, subsequent to notice and an opportunity to cure, such improper implementation or failure to comply with the terms of the Financial Recovery Plan as determined by the Commission of Education shall be a material violation of this Charter and constitute good cause for its termination by the Sponsor.
+If any Financial Recovery Plan submitted by the School is deemed unacceptable by the Sponsor or is not properly implemented, such conditions shall be a material violation of this Charter and constitute good cause for its termination by the Sponsor.

-Section 5.S: Deteriorating Financial Condition: In the event the School is identified as having a deteriorating financial condition as defined by Section 1002.345, Florida Statutes, the Sponsor shall conduct an expedited review of the School and the School and the Sponsor shall develop and file a Corrective Action Plan with the Florida Commissioner of Education in accordance with Section 1002.345, Florida Statutes.
+Section 5.Q: Deteriorating Financial Condition: In the event the School is identified as having a deteriorating financial condition as defined by Section 1002.345, Florida Statutes, the Sponsor shall conduct an expedited review of the School and the School and the Sponsor shall develop and file a Corrective Action Plan with the Florida Commissioner of Education in accordance with Section 1002.345, Florida Statutes.